neudecker-group/jedi/docs/tutorials/nitrogen.rst

 Selecting a Calculator
 ======================

-JEDI itself does not perform geometry optimisations and instead relies on established calculators to do the "hard work" up front.
+JEDI itself does not perform geometry optimizations and instead relies on established calculators to do the "hard work" up front.
 Here, we attach an EMT calculator to the structure.